MycroftAI/skill-npr-news/README.md

 ## About
 Play the latest news from an RSS audio feed.
-The National Public Radio (NPR) Hourly News is the default feed, or you can chose from the BBC, Associated Press, CBC.ca, PBS, Fox, german DLF or WDR.
+The National Public Radio (NPR) Hourly News is the default feed, or you can chose from the BBC, Associated Press, CBC.ca, PBS, Fox, finnish YLE, german DLF or WDR.

 Select your favorite at: [home.mycroft.ai](https://home.mycroft.ai/#/skill).